igniterealtime/smack-sint-server-extensions/README.md

 This project releases artifacts that are self-contained, executable JAR files.
 The file name format of these files is:
 `smack-sint-server-extensions-<version>-jar-with-dependencies.jar`

-When executing the JAR file, the tests are ran.
+When executing the JAR file, the tests are run.

 To configure the tests, the [framework properties](https://download.igniterealtime.org/smack/dailybuilds/sinttest-javadoc/org/igniterealtime/smack/inttest/package-summary.html) can be provided as standard Java system properties.

-For example, to run PubSub-specific tests against a service named `example.org`, using an admin account to create test users, without a disabled security mode, this command can be invoked:
+For example, to run PubSub-specific tests against a service named `example.org`, using an admin account to create test users, with security disabled, this command can be invoked:

 ```bash
 java -Dsinttest.adminAccountUsername=admin \